ManojChandran/eduk8snotes/notes/001-chapter-01.md

 <img src="../images/Kubernetes_cluster_architecture.png"  width="60%" height="30%">

+### What are the major components of kubernetes?
+Kubernetes components are classified as Control plane compoanents and Node components.

+Control plane components consists of
+* kube-apiserver
+* etcd
+* kube-scheduler
+* kube-controller-manager
+* cloud-controller-manager

+Node Components consist of
+* kubelet
+* kube-proxy
+* Container runtime

+### What are Addons in kubernetes?
+Add-ons extend the functionality of Kubernetes.
+Special listed Addons nare

+* DNS
+* Web UI (Dashboard)
+* Container Resource Monitoring
+* Cluster-level Logging
+* Network Plugins

 ### How can we create object in Kubernetes?
 The kubectl command-line tool supports several different ways to create and manage Kubernetes objects.

+### Where are these objects stored?
+Kubernetes stores the serialized state of objects by writing them into `etcd`.

+### What is an etcd?
+`etcd` is an open source distributed key-value store used to hold and manage the critical information that distributed systems need to keep running.
+* Replicated
+* Consistent
+* Highly available
+* Fast
+* Secure

+Kubernetes `etcd` stores state data, configuration data and meta data. `etcd` has a wait frunction which continiously monitor config and state, will notify kubernetes when there is a difference.

 ### How these Objects are identified?
 Each object in your cluster has a Name that is unique for that type of resource.
 Every Kubernetes object also has a UID that is unique across your whole cluster. (eg name: nginx-demo )